 2. In Canada, payment is made directly to your PayPal account.
 In the U.S., payment is via direct deposit.

-3. You set your own schedule, prices and can earn even more by offering extras e.g. unlimited mileage, extra gear, prepaid refuels, post-trip cleaning, etc.
+3. You set your schedule and prices and can earn even more by offering extras, e.g. unlimited mileage, extra gear, prepaid refuels, post-trip cleaning, etc.